Student Conduct

 Roommate conflict can be difficult and uncomfortable.
 However, there are benefits to experiencing conflict.
 These types of situations provide opportunities to develop necessary, real-world skills, such as strengthening communication skills, better understanding personal values, and learning to compromise and negotiate.

-How can I change my room if I do not get along my roommate?
+How can I change my room if I do not get along with my roommate?

 What if I am unable to resolve the conflict on my own?